socialnotes/mirror/README.md

 it only accepts uploads from users provided with a valid "unitn" email.
 This was necessary to prevent the system from becoming a general file sharing service (with all the related issue).

-We are just students working free for the other students.
+We are just students working for free for all the other students.
 This project is __not__ affiliated in any way with the University of Trento.

-## HOW CAN I CONTRIBUTE:
+## HOW CAN I CONTRIBUTE ?
 - Upload your notes

     By design you email will not be shown next to the files you upload;